Bilaspur, Chhattisgarh: Rail

-The nearest railway station is Bilaspur Junction railway station, which is the divisional headquarter of the South East Central Railway zone of the Indian Railways.
+The nearest railway station is Bilaspur Junction railway station, which is the Zonal and divisional headquarter of the South East Central Railway zone of the Indian Railways.

-It is the busiest junction of Chhattisgarh, and the second busiest of central India after Itarsi station.
+Bilaspur is junction of 4x4x3 railway lines with quadruple railway lines going to Mumbai-Howrah and triple lines going towards Katni-New Delhi.
+It is the busiest junction of Chhattisgarh, and the second busiest of central India after Itarsi station for passenger trains.
 It is the third cleanest railway station in India after Surat and Rajkot stations.
 It is well connected with the rest of the country, as it lies on the Tatanagar–Bilaspur section of the Howrah–Nagpur–Mumbai line and a junction, as another line goes towards Delhi via Katni.
 The station has the fifth longest railway platform in India after Hubballi, Gorakhpur, Kollam and Kharagpur stations.
 The Bilaspur Rajdhani Express is the train that connects Bilaspur with the national capital every two days in a week.
+Vande Bharat Express from Bilaspur to Nagpur provide high speed connectivity.